 The annual list of most popular baby names is always met with some interesting blend of intrigue, surprise, and well, eye-rolling.
-(In case you didn’t know, 2018’s top spots: Emma and Liam)
+(In case you didn’t know, the current top names are Emma and Liam.)

 Using Social Security Administration data, we compiled the most popular baby names for both girls and boys, by decade, from the 1880s all the way up to the 2010s.
 You can find the tables representing every decade below.

 We also built a cool tool that lets you see how the popularity of your own name has changed over the years.
 Check it out here.

 In addition to this, we distilled the mountains of data into what we thought were some rather interesting trends and facts.

 Mary was the #1 girls name from 1880-1946 (67 years) and again from 1953-1961. … And then in the 70s it kind of just went away.
 There were nearly 72,000 Marys born in 1947, and just over 10,000 born in 1977.

 Be like Mike